 Numerous studies have shown that Virtual Reality based treatments are more efficient and more effective at reducing stress and anxiety than some traditional techniques such as Cognitive Behavioural Therapy.

-The Psychology Department of the Universitat de Vic - Universitat Central de Catalunya, Spain used Relax VR in a study with 30 participants which examined the efficacy of VR in inducing relaxation and positive emotions in a non clinical sample.
+The Psychology Department of the Universitat de Vic - Universitat Central de Catalunya, Spain used Relax VR in a pilot study with 30 participants which examined the efficacy of VR in inducing relaxation and positive emotions in a non clinical sample.

 The study found that Relax VR was able to: